hraberg/lodjur/README.md

 ### Name

-lodjur is the Swedish word for [lynx]()http://lynx.browser.org/, but that's just a lucky coincidence after picking a word at random in a [Transtromer](http://www.guardian.co.uk/books/2011/oct/06/nobel-prize-literature-tomas-transtromer) collection.
+lodjur is the Swedish word for [lynx](http://lynx.browser.org/), but that's just a lucky coincidence after picking a word to name this spike at random in a [Transtromer](http://www.guardian.co.uk/books/2011/oct/06/nobel-prize-literature-tomas-transtromer) collection.

 ## License